Ging-Wpp/FinalProject/README.md

-# ColorBlindAssistant Application
+# ColorBlindAssistant Application/README

-## Step by Step Implementation
+## ➤ Step by Step Implementation

 Find the appropriate android project according to the requirement in GitHub.
 You may also go through this link to find a project on https://github.com/Ging-Wpp/FinalProject - automatic!
 [GitHub](http://github.com) So for demonstration purposes let’s clone this project in this article.